robotjoosen/PlantFriend/README.md

 → magick mogrify -format xbm *.bmp
 ```

-If you don't have (Image Magick)[https://formulae.brew.sh/formula/imagemagick] you can install this with (Homebrew)[https://brew.sh].
+If you don't have [Image Magick](https://formulae.brew.sh/formula/imagemagick) you can install this with [Homebrew](https://brew.sh).
 I have no idea how to do this with Windows...